Overview/Areas of Interdisciplinary Study/Courses

 Interdisciplinary teaching and scholarship cross boundaries between academic disciplines or schools of thought to expand traditional limits on knowledge and to address new and emerging challenges.
 The epidemiology of AIDS and the dynamics of climate change, for example, require the insights and resources of multiple disciplines.
 The Whitworth 2021 strategic plan emphasizes interdisciplinary studies as essential to a comprehensive and relevant liberal arts education and to subsequent vocational service and success.

-Interdisciplinary studies at Whitworth entail a range of offerings, including academic majors, minors and signature general-education courses such as Core 150, 250 and 350.
+Interdisciplinary studies at Whitworth entail a range of offerings, including academic majors, minors and signature shared curriculum courses such as Core 150, 250 and 350.
 Several of these areas of study incorporate significant programmatic and co-curricular elements such as events, speakers and leadership/service opportunities.

 American Studies, History Emphasis